autowarefoundation/autoware-documentation/docs/how-to-guides/how-to-integrate-autoware-with-your-vehicle.md

 ## 4. Create the description packages of your vehicle

-Next, you need to create description packages that define the vehicle and sensor configuration of your robot.
+Next, you need to create description packages that define the vehicle and sensor configuration of your vehicle.
-Once it is done, you can launch your robot model by specifying vehicle_model:=YOUR_VEHICLE sensor_model:=SAMPLE_SENSOR_KIT in the autoware launchers.
+Once it is done, you can launch your vehicle model by specifying vehicle_model:=YOUR_VEHICLE sensor_model:=SAMPLE_SENSOR_KIT in the autoware launchers.

 Create the following two packages: